cloud-agnost/agnost-website/blog/2024-05-15-12-optimization-tips-docker-kubernetes.md

 - **Set Up Automated Responses**: Where possible, set up automated responses to common issues.
 For example, auto-scaling based on traffic or restarting containers that consistently use too much memory.

-By integrating these monitoring and logging practices, you ensure that your Kubernetes and Docker environments are not only optimized but also resilient and ready to handle the complexities of production deployments.
-This comprehensive monitoring setup provides the visibility needed to maintain high performance and availability of your applications.

 ### Conclusion